tidyverse/readr/README.md

 * `col_factor(levels, ordered)`, parse a fixed set of known values into a factor

 Use the `col_types` argument to override the default choices.
-There are a few ways to do it:
+There are two ways to use it:

-* With a string: `dc__d`: read first column as double, second as character, skip the next two and read the last column as a double.
+* With a string: `"dc__d"`: read first column as double, second as character, skip the next two and read the last column as a double.
 (There's no way to use this form with types that need parameters like date time and factor.)